Table of contents

 The three most common formats are:

-- Chronological: Focuses on work history, recounting your jobs in reverse-chronological order.
+- Chronological: This is the most common resume format.
+It focuses on work history, recounting your jobs in reverse-chronological order.

-- Functional: Elevates relevant skills and abilities above work history.
+- Functional: The functional format is great for beginners because it emphasizes relevant skills and abilities above work history.

-- Combination: Gives equal weight to skills and work experience sections.
+- Combination: This format is a favorite among career changers because it gives equal weight to skills and work experience sections.

-For tips on handling margins, font size and more, our resume-formatting guide offers guidance.
+For tips on handling margins, resume font, and more, our resume-formatting guide offers guidance.
 For even more insight, you can browse hundreds of resume examples for all different types of jobs and industries.

 Examples can also help you with the next step in the process: picking a template.